marcuswestin/WebViewJavascriptBridge/README.md

 		})
 		WebViewJavascriptBridge.sendMessage('Hello from the javascript')
 	}, false)

+### Registering callbacks

+You can register Objc blocks and call them from Javascript.
+In Objc register a block with the JS bridge:

+    [self.javascriptBridge registerJavascriptCallback:@"testCallback" withCallback:^(NSDictionary *params){
+        NSLog(@"JS callback [testCallback] called with params: %@", params);
+    }];

+Then call from Javascript using:

+    WebViewJavascriptBridge.callCallback('testCallback', { 'foo': 'bar' });

+This will result in the following being logged:

+    JS callback [testCallback] called with params: { 'foo' = 'bar'; }

 ARC
 ---
 If you're using ARC in your project, add `-fno-objc-arc` as a compiler flag to the `WebViewJavascriptBridge.m` file.